TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 #.
 Exceptions: Words with special spelling like TYPO3, TypoScript, PHP, stdWrap etc. are written the
    way they are commonly written (see :ref:`spelling-typo3`, :ref:`spelling-acronyms`).
 #.
-First and last word of title is always capitalized.
+The first and the last word of a title is always capitalized.
 #.
 Capitalize all words with 4 or more letters.
 #.
 Capitalize all important words (nouns, `pronouns <https://en.wikipedia.org/wiki/Pronoun>`__,
    adjectives, verbs, adverbs), for example "Is", "Are", "Has".